gvwilson/thirdbit/src/fiction/iffy/index.md

 and Johnson Wales with one of his toolboxes.

 Wales set down the toolbox.
-"Before you say anything, I'm sorry.
+"Before you say anything, I'm sorry."
-Gayathri was going to take you no matter what I did."

 Iffy turned her head and spat very deliberately on the wall.
 Wales closed his eyes for a moment, and for a moment all his years and disappointments lay on his face.
+"Gayathri was going to take you no matter what I did," he said wearily.
 "If I'd tried to stop her,
-she would have locked me up and I wouldn't have been able to help you," he said wearily.
+she would have locked me up and I wouldn't have been able to help you.
-"Iffy,
+Iffy,
 I am sorry,
 but it was the only way."